fariasmateuss/community-user-profile/README.md

 ## Contributing

 You can send how many PR's do you want, I'll be glad to analyse and accept them!
-And If you have any feedback [drop here](https://github.com/fariasmateuss/community-user-profile/discussions).
+If you have any questions, suggestions or bug reports [drop here](https://github.com/fariasmateuss/community-user-profile/discussions).

-All PR's are welcome!

 ## Contact me

-Connect with me at [LinkedIn](https://www.linkedin.com/in/fariasmateuss/)
+Connect with me at [LinkedIn](https://www.linkedin.com/in/fariasmateuss/).

 # License

-This project is under the [MIT License](/LICENSE)
+This project is under the [MIT License](/LICENSE).

-Made with ♥ by Mateus V. Farias
+Made with ♥ by Mateus V. Farias.